rocketseat-education/bootcamp-gostack-desafios/desafio-01/README.en.md

   <img width="80%" src="./assets/cronograma-diario.png">
 </p>

-In this section you must inform a schedule that you will dedicate during your journey as a developer, after all, the studies routine will be the first step to you achieve your goals as quickly as possible!
+In this section you must inform your schedule, the time you will dedicate for your journey as a developer, after all, the studies routine will be the first step in order to achieve your goals as quickly as possible!

 ### Defining a daily schedule